 Please find our current opportunities on our homepage: Volunteering | North Bristol NHS Trust (nbt.nhs.uk)

 What is the recruitment process?

-The recruitment process usually takes around 2 months and depends upon applicants having a successful interview, completing all the necessary recruitment forms, supplying a satisfactory reference and obtaining an enhanced DBS certificate (police check).
+The recruitment process usually takes around 2 months and depends upon applicants having a successful interview, completing all the necessary recruitment forms, supplying a satisfactory reference and obtaining a DBS certificate (police check).